georust/rinex/tutorials/README.md

 Prior running our examples, you are expected
 [to read how the two Wiki pages](https://github.com/georust/wiki)

+## Geodetic reports

+The [Qc (Quality Control)](./QC) reports and most broadly, _geodetic report_ is heavily documented and probably the most important feature of our toolbox:

 ## File operations

 The toolbox can perform several file operations.